nsheikh23/Plotly-challenge/README.md

 ## All OTUs Per Subject

 ![Bubble Chart](Images/BubbleChart.png)

-4. Display the sample metadata, i.e., an individual's demographic information.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.